History of the Larkspur Library

 For the next thirty-six years, Mrs. Helen Wilson was Head Librarian and responsible for the library’s growth.
 She enlarged the library collection significantly, and developed library services.
 With her strong personality and sense of humor, she put her personal stamp on the library in a number of ways.
 Council Member, Joan Lundstrom remembers that she had a big rubber stamp that she put on the inside cover page of books that said: “Please wash your hands before using this book.”
-She was strict in protection of the library materials and even required the nuns across the street at St. Patrick’s Church and School to pay fines...read on.
+She was strict in protecting the library materials, and even required the nuns across the street at St. Patrick’s Church and School to pay fines.

 In 1939, the old fire station on the ground floor of the City Hall was remodeled for the use of the library.
 That produced 1300 square feet with an outside entrance.
 In 1949, Mrs. Wilson retired and Richard Kilbourne became the third Librarian.
 The library continued to grow, and in 1959 the City Council moved upstairs to relieve the over-crowded conditions, giving the library 2600 more square feet.
 In March of 1969, a joint meeting of the Library Board and City Council was held to discuss the library’s chronic lack of space.
 In 1970, another 700 square feet was acquired when the City’s Administrative Offices moved upstairs in the City Hall building.